Last updated 03.25.2026

 What are hybrid dentures?

-You remove them at home for cleaning, but during daily use, they are designed to stay stable and supportive.
+You can remove them at home for cleaning, but during daily use, they are designed to stay stable and supportive.

 Hybrid dentures include: